Peel P50: Since 2011

 In 2011 businessmen Gary Hillman and Faizal Khan went to the Dragons' Den asking for £80,000.
 They got the investment and started a new company to put their revised models into production.
 Three replica models were available initially: Gas, Eco and Fun.
 The line was later reduced to two: the Petrol and Electric models.
 These are hand-built to order in Sutton-in-Ashfield by Micro Car Specialists for the domestic and export markets.

 In 2018 it was reported that Peel Engineering sells around fifteen P50s annually, plus ten or so continuations of its bigger sister, the two-seat bubblecar Peel Trident.
 The conventional piston engined P50 is more requested in the UK, priced at £14,879 – whereas greater demand for the Peel comes from the US, where the electric model (at £13,679) helps owners to comply with emissions regulations.

 Legal status

-The original Peel P50 has always been road-legal in the UK, though the many replica versions are classed as Kitcars and as such, require MSVA inspection for 3 wheel Moped or 4 wheel Quadricycle.
+The original Peel P50 has always been road-legal in the UK, though the many replica versions are classed as Kitcar and as such, require MSVA inspection for 3 wheel Moped or 4 wheel Quadricycle.
 It is street-legal in the US.
 Cars were exported to other countries, sometimes being classified as a moped (e.g. the P50 that went to Finland).

-In the Netherlands there are two original Tridents registered as tricycles, but the Trident replica with the 50cc engine and 59 km/h top speed was registered as a moped.
+In the Netherlands there are two original Peel Tridents registered as tricycles, but the Trident replica with the 50cc engine and 59 km/h top speed was registered as a moped.
 In Amsterdam the Ripley's Believe It Or Not museum has one.
 Due to local traffic rules it may not be driven on the cycle path.
 In Wassenaar the Louwman Museum had an original P50 on display; it was on the poster of the "Dwarfcar" themed exhibition.